railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 ------------------------------------

-To invoice the delivery according to the items shipped, you set the delivery mode in the :guilabel:`Delivery Method` field on the second tab of the order, :guilabel:`Other Information`.
+To invoice the delivery according to the items shipped, you set the delivery mode in the :guilabel:`Delivery Method` field on the second tab of the order, :guilabel:`Other Information`, to :guilabel:`Invoice from Delivery`.
-Do not add delivery lines to the Sales Order but to the Invoices after they have been generated for the delivered items.

-For this to work properly, your order must be set to the state :guilabel:`Invoice from Delivery`.
-You can then confirm the order and validate the delivery.
+You can then confirm the order, and when the goods are available you can also validate the delivery order.

+The transport costs will not be added to the sales order, but only to the invoice.
 When the manager has generated the invoices corresponding to the deliveries carried out, OpenERP automatically adds a line on each invoice corresponding to the delivery charge, calculated on the basis of the items actually sent.

 ..
 Copyright © Open Object Press.
 All rights reserved.